interplanetarychris/bdemucs/README.md

 ## Todo list

 * Add in support for CUDA gpu's.
 Demucs and the libraries it uses currently don't support the GPU in Silicon Macs, and my Linux machine doesn't have a GPU, so the script is currently hard-coded to use CPUs.
+* Provide command line access to other demucs models (The fine-tuned htdemucs_ft is currently default)